-More than 6,000 still without power; boil water notice issued - Mississippi's Best Community Newspaper
+Thousands lose power during storm; boil water notice issued - Mississippi's Best Community Newspaper

 Wednesday night’s power loss was caused strictly by the storm and were not part of the mandatory rolling outages that the Midcontinent Independent System Operator, Entergy’s reliability coordinator, ordered on Tuesday evening.

-Around 10 p.m., approximately 6,420 Adams County customers lost power.
+Around 10 p.m., approximately 6,420 Adams County Entergy customers lost power.
 Linemen restored power to hundreds of customers while hundreds more lost power through the midnight hours.

 Gibson said it’s important for residents to stay off of the roads and out of worker’s way as they continue to work on the situation.